Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-Catfishing has been made famous through the MTV show (from the same-name documentary) as well as the Manti Te’o debacle, and it’s brought to light a lot of what many of you have been experiencing alone.
+Catfishing has been made famous through the MTV show and Netflix documentary, and it’s brought to light a lot of what many of you have been experiencing alone.

 Catfishing involves an online romantic relationship that never manifests into a real-life romance because one party is lying to the other about various things — an identity, a marital status, a body type, a sexual orientation, a gender.